ibrokethat/interview-master/README.md

 Created a generic data loader factory.

 Moved the Rating into a common component.
 Allows it to be used in any parent component to rate any bound data point.
-I'd rethink the use of pushing state chages to the store on mouse over and mouse out if I were to refactor this.